Health Risks & How to Protect Your Englewood, FL Home

 Introduction: The Silent Threat in Your Air Conditioning

-Many homeowners and property managers don’t realize that mold in air ducts, evaporator coils, and drain pans can circulate spores throughout their homes, leading to respiratory issues, allergies, and even long-term lung damage.
+Many homeowners and property managers don’t realize that organic growth in air ducts, evaporator coils, and drain pans can circulate spores throughout their homes, leading to respiratory issues, allergies, and even long-term lung damage.
 If you’ve noticed a musty smell from vents, increased allergy symptoms, or black or green growth near your AC unit, your system may already be contaminated.
 But don't despair, we will discuss as recommended below from the owners of Abbott Air, Andy and AJ Abbott, various routes and actions you can take.

 In this guide, we’ll cover: